lsst-uk/lsst-ir-fusion/install/readme.md

 # Installation

-In order to make running the code reprodtciblm we are scripting the installation.
+In order to make running the code reproducible we are scripting the installation.
 In this directory we will install each weekly as a separate directory which can then be called by the setup script.
 Furthermore any processes which take more than a minute run the risk of being killed or interupted so it is better to perform all tasks using the Slurm submission system.

 You should be able to perform the installation by simply submitting the Slurm script: